franciskershaw/game-of-fives/README.md

 * The code to randomly generate two numbers, of which one is 0, was found on [this stack overflow post](https://stackoverflow.com/questions/9730966/how-to-decide-between-two-numbers-randomly-using-javascript) on the answer posted by [Peter Olsen.](https://stackoverflow.com/users/546661/peter-olson)

-* The code to sum the values of an array found on [this stack overflow post](https://stackoverflow.com/questions/1230233/how-to-find-the-sum-of-an-array-of-numbers) on the answer by [Florian Margaine.](https://stackoverflow.com/users/851498/florian-margaine)
+* The code to sum the values of an array was found on [this stack overflow post](https://stackoverflow.com/questions/1230233/how-to-find-the-sum-of-an-array-of-numbers) on the answer by [Florian Margaine.](https://stackoverflow.com/users/851498/florian-margaine)

+* The code to check whether a device is using iOS (to help fix a UX issue present in certain iPhones and iPads) was found on [this stack overflow post](https://stackoverflow.com/questions/9038625/detect-if-device-is-ios) by [Pierre.](https://stackoverflow.com/users/1029952/pierre)

-A huge thank you to all the people who took part in user testing, the Slack community on Code Institute, and my mentor Aaron Sinnott.
+A huge thank you to all the people who took part in user testing, the Code Institute's Slack community, and my mentor Aaron Sinnott for advice at various stages during development of the site.

 [Back to the top](#game-of-fives!)